scilus/mrds_flow/README.md

 If you are on Linux, we recommend using the Singularity to run mrds_flow pipeline.

 If you have Apptainer (Singularity), build the .sif image with:
-`singularity build mrds-flow_dev.sif docker://scilus/mrds-flow:dev`.
+`singularity build mrds-flow_shuffle.sif docker://scilus/mrds-flow:shuffle`.

 Then, launch your Nextflow command with:
-`-with-singularity ABSOLUTE_PATH/mrds-flow_dev.sif`.
+`-with-singularity ABSOLUTE_PATH/mrds-flow_shuffle.sif`.

 If you are on MacOS or Windows, we recommend using the Docker container to run mrds_flow pipeline.